jfreboud/neko/README.md

 ### Setup

 Download the [PTB-XL](https://www.physionet.org/content/ptb-xl/1.0.3/)
-dataset to end up with a directory `~/Downloads/ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3`.
+dataset to end up with a directory such as `~/Downloads/ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3`.

-Any other location is also possible but the `--db` parameter will have to be updated accordingly in further commands.
+Any other location is also possible but the `--db` parameter will have to be updated accordingly in [future commands](#train-an-encoder-and-a-decoder).

 ## Getting Started